MaxGuH/Senior-Experience-Project-Max/README.md

    https://github.com/Card-Detector/Senior-Experience-Project.git
 2. Install Dependencies (Python 3.7, OpenCV, Numpy, Tinker, and PyTorch)
+3. Download the necessary files.
+Those are `selector.py`, `war.py`, `Crazy4s.py`, and `TexasHoldEm.py`.
+You will also need the file `best_model.pth`.
+This is the model to get the card recognition to work
-3. Launch the Program: Open the project in your preferred IDE (we use Visual Studio Code) or command line, and run the `selector.py` file to start the application.
+4. Launch the Program: Open the project in your preferred IDE (we use Visual Studio Code) or command line, and run the `selector.py` file to start the application.

 ### Enjoy the Game Suite!